-The MPC was originally built as a analog standalone drum machine in the 80’s, and was heality used by both hip hop and techno producers in the 90’s to deliver what some would say are the best tracks in dance and hip hop history.
+The best MPC was originally built as an analog standalone drum machine in the ’80s and was heavily used by both hip hop and techno producers in the ’90s to deliver what some would say are the best tracks in dance and hip hop history.

-A Lot has changed in the studio since the golden days of the MPC 60, and now producers and beat makers are creating complete masterpieces from the bedroom studios and laptops.
+A lot has changed in the studio since the golden days of the best MPC 60, and now producers and beat makers are creating complete masterpieces from the bedroom studios and laptops.

-Akai have not fallen behind in this mass movement of producers previously creating tracks on the all-in-one analog drum machines like the mpc 1000 and now producing on light weight, portable, pad based midi controller.
+Akai has not fallen behind in this mass movement of producers, previously creating tracks on the all-in-one analog drum machines like the best MPC 1000 and now producing on a lightweight, portable, pad-based midi controller.

-Check out our complete review of the AKIA MPD range, these are newest range of pad based drum machines, inspired by the original MPC range, with all the old features and more.
+Check out our complete reviews of the AKIA MPD range below, including drum machines.
+These include the newest range of pad-based drum machines inspired by the original MPC range and have all the same old features.

-The beauty of this product is you can pursue your passion in creating music without necessarily owning a studio, simply an MPC, or an MPD plus a laptop is enough to product an entire album from top to bottom theses days.
+The beauty of this product is that you can pursue your passion for creating music without necessarily owning a studio.
+Just an MPC or an MPD (plus a laptop) is enough to produce an entire album from top to bottom.

 Prior knowledge of music education is not mandatory, chopping up samples and layering beats is an art that can not be taught in school.

 Never played a traditional musical instrument in your life?
 Worry not.
-You can still operate an MPC Drum Machine.
+You can still operate the best MPC Drum Machine.

 Start creating beats within minutes of switching the machine on, uploading a sample pack and tapping out some new drum patterns.

-The MPC has claimed its place in the hall of fame in so many styles and hit records through producers using it’s unique pads and swing to sample records from the 60’, 70’s and 80’s to transform them into new tracks.
+The best MPC has claimed its place in the hall of fame.
+With its many styles and hit features, producers use its unique pressure-sensitive pads and swing to sample records from the 60’s, 70s and 80’s to transform and create new tracks.

-The best way to get started on any of the MPC’s is to first create a drum beat with the pads, either from a records that you have in your collection, or a sample pack from your hard drive.
+The best way to get started on any of the MPCs is to first create a drum beat with the pads, either from records that you have in your collection or a sample pack from your hard drive.

-Additionally, you can set up a MIDI Keyboard to be able to operate the MPC’s preloaded sounds and play them out in cords.
+Additionally, you can set up a MIDI Keyboard to be able to operate the MPC’s preloaded sounds and play them out in chords.

-To make life easier you can always get the version that comes with headphones and power supply cords.
-With the aid of a few online tutorials you’ll be a pro in no time.
+To make life easier you can always get the best MPC version that comes with headphones and power supply chords.
+With the aid of a few online tutorials, you’ll be a pro in no time.

-If, however, you’re interested in live performances, then the Digital version of the MPC is your best bet because it comes with scenes.
+If you’re more interested in live performances, then the digital version of the best MPC is a good choice because it comes with scenes.

 What are scenes?

-Buying the right Sampling Drum Machine will see you enjoy the following:
+Buying the right Drum Sampling Machine will let you:

 - Perform an array of beats and melodies to your musical satisfaction